 Here are some lessons I’ve learned from him:

 Every time I miss a deadline (especially writing), Damon would always ask why.
 And just like other employees, I trembled.
 Not because I didn’t do something, but because it took me a longer time to finish.
 Overthinking.

 Overthinking is unhealthy.
 It paralyzes actions.
 It makes us stuck.
 And it causes stress and negative thoughts.
 But why do we overthink?
 Because of fear and self-doubt.

 That’s the reason why I struggle starting or finishing my tasks.
-I keep rewriting the article because I doubt it, afraid that the client won’t be satisfied.
+I keep rewriting the article because I doubt it, afraid the client won’t be satisfied.
 Damon can sense if I’m overthinking or not.
 He would always remind me to stop.
 And that’s the icebreaker.